ChemaMD/OweniaGenome/README.md

 ## How to download these files
 The files inside this repository are of two types.
 Most of them are compressed `.tar.gz` files stored in [GitHub Large File Storage (LFS)](https://git-lfs.github.com/) which will need to be decompressed, whereas there are two additional files in `.xlsx` format which were uploaded straight to GitHub.
 To view them, select the `.tar.gz` or `.xslx` file you are interested in (e.g. [Chordin_alignments.tar.gz](Chordin_alignments.tar.gz)), click on *Download* and the file will be downloaded to your device.

-> :warning: **Some files are very heavy and download might take time to begin** :warning:: Be patient, they are correctly stored in [GitHub Large File Storage (LFS)](https://git-lfs.github.com/) and your download will eventually start.
+> :warning: **Some files are very heavy and download might take time to begin:** :warning: Be patient, they are correctly stored in [GitHub Large File Storage (LFS)](https://git-lfs.github.com/) and your download will eventually start.

 ## Index of contents
 - [ATACseq_coverage.bw.tar.gz](ATACseq_coverage.bw.tar.gz), which contains the ATAC-seq stage-specific coverage files in `.bigwig`/`bw` format.